List of Justified characters: Zachariah Randolph

-Bennett Family & Associates
+Bennett family and associates

 Mags Bennett

 Mags Bennett (played by Margo Martindale) is the matriarch of the Bennett crime family, which has a long-standing feud with the Givens family.
 She appears to be a harmless and affable figure despite her marijuana operation, but is in reality a cunning and ruthless criminal.
 She is introduced as an old friend of Raylan's and the proprietor of a small general store in Harlan.
 When she learns that Walt McCready, Loretta's father, went outside the hollar for help she poisons him and takes Loretta in as her own.
 Mags butts heads with both Raylan and Boyd as the latter looks to expand his criminal empire.
 She later comes into conflict with Black Pike Coal, a mining company looking to buy up land from the locals.
 Mags is most concerned with the future of her family, specifically her son Doyle's kids and their well being.